Kalamota Beach House

 Eating

 The hotel's G Chelo bar-restaurant has outdoor tables on a waterside terrace shaded by a bamboo canopy.
 Here, guests enjoy a leisurely buffet breakfast with eggs cooked to order, followed by brunch, with healthy snacks such as detox smoothies and avocado toast.
 Come sunset, tables are candlelit for dinner and the barbecue is lit – choose either the generous three-course set menu (changes daily), or a la carte dining, with beautifully-presented delights such as shrimp risotto or peppered steak.
 We were most impressed with the trio of scallops with broccoli and garlicky mayonnaise, followed by fresh tuna, lightly seared, served with an olive oil foam and grilled vegetables.
+Our only criticism was that food choices are slightly limited if you have dietary requirements or you want something more simple for dinner.

 Picnic baskets can be arranged on request if you're planning a day out exploring.
 Further afield, you'll find a few seasonal restaurants across the island.